myliu2048/DSE-FDMC/README.md

 ### Usage

-- To train a new model, run:
+- To train the network and save model, run:

 ```bash
 python main.py